The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 She held my gaze.
 “It is imperative that you let me do all of the talking.
 The police may try to say something to incite you into responding.
 Don’t.”

-She nodded and turned to Jakob.
+Katherine shook her head at me and turned toward him.
 “You need to stay out here.
-Kearny P.D. will know that she’s involved with The Kings because I’m representing her, but they don’t need a visual reminder shoved into their face, or a club member antagonizing them.”
+Kearny P.D. will know that she’s involved with The Kings because I’m representing her, but they don’t need a visual reminder shoved into their faces or a club member antagonizing them.”

 Jakob adopted an innocent expression.
 “Since when have I ever antagonized cops?”